orabazu/automlnft/doc/Documentation.md

 ## Documentation

-[AutoMLNFT app](https://github.com/albert-vo-crypto/automlnft) is **a Machine Learning as a Service (MLaaS) platform** to interactively and dynamically **generate Machine Learning (ML) report** for uploaded data files, and **issue NFT tokens** on the [XRP Ledger](https://xrpl.org/index.html) as certificate of ownership.
+[AutoML.NFT app](https://github.com/albert-vo-crypto/automlnft) is **a Machine Learning as a Service (MLaaS) platform** to interactively and dynamically **generate Machine Learning (ML) report** for uploaded data files, and **issue NFT tokens** on the [XRP Ledger](https://xrpl.org/index.html) as certificate of ownership.
 AutoMLNFT also provides an analytical marketplace, where legal ownership of ML reports can be bought.

 This documentation presents details on the AutoMLNFT dapp and project.